George Burditt (lawyer): Political career

 Burditt took to political life quickly in the 1950s, chairing the Young Republicans of Cook County from 1952 to 1953.
-He served as state vice-chair of the Eisenhower reelection campaign in 1956, and in numerous other capacities.
+He served as state vice-chair of the Eisenhower re-election campaign in 1956, and in numerous other capacities.

 In 1964, Burditt was elected as a Republican member of the Illinois House of Representatives, in an unprecedented statewide at-large election.
-In subsequently elections, he ran in the 9th state legislative district; he held this seat until 1972.
+In subsequent elections, he ran in the 9th state legislative district; he held this seat until 1972.
 In the 77th General Assembly of Illinois, 1971–1972, Burditt served as Assistant Majority Leader.
 During his career, he sponsored numerous reforms of food and drug safety and environmental law; he was the chief sponsor of the 1970 Illinois Environmental Protection Act and the Illinois Endangered Species Act.

-In 1974, Burditt ran against Adlai Stevenson III for the US Senate, but lost amid a nationwide wave of anti-Republican sentiment following president Gerald Ford's pardon of Richard Nixon.
+In 1974, Burditt ran against incumbent U.S. Sen. Adlai Stevenson III but lost amid a nationwide wave of anti-Republican sentiment following President Gerald Ford's pardon of Richard Nixon.
 He did not run for office again after this, although he remained active behind the scenes.